Feature Recipe | Tofu Scramble with Roasted Potatoes & Salted Bread Bites

 - One 350g block extra-firm tofu, rinsed & drained

 - One 340g block silken tofu, rinsed & drained

-- 1/Add each block of tofu to a prep bowl.
-Using a fork, break down the tofu until it reaches a fine crumble.
+1/Add each block of tofu to a prep bowl.
+Using a the tines of a fork, break down the tofu until it reaches a fine crumble.
 It should have a smooth texture.
 If using a food processor process the tofu until well combined.
 Set the tofu mixture aside.

-Important!
-Don’t over work the tofu – you don’t want a ‘whip’ like consistency.
-Sauté It
+Tip: Don’t over process the tofu – you don’t want a ‘whip’ like consistency.

-- 1/Add a glug of olive oil to a skillet on medium-low heat.
-Toss in the chopped onion, bell peppers and a pinch of salt.
-Sauté until onions are translucent and peppers are tender.
+1/Add a glug of olive oil to a skillet on medium-low heat.
+Toss in the minced garlic, chopped onion and a pinch of salt.
+Sauté until fragrant.

 - 1 tsp dry active yeast